-Figure 2: Diagram reproduced from Fleischmann and Arribas-Bel (2022) illustrating the sequen- tial steps leading to the delineation of spatial signatures.
+Figure 2: Diagram reproduced from Fleischmann and Arribas-Bel (2022) illustrating the sequential steps leading to the delineation of spatial signatures.
 From a series of enclosing components, to enclosures, enclosed tessellation (ET), the addition of form and function characters to ET cells, and the development of spatial signatures.

 space, while spatial signatures explicitly capture also form, leading to a set of categories that go beyond ”residential”, ”industrial”, or ”commercial” categories, and provide a more nuanced characterization of space.